-Community Corrections Grant Programs offer additional resources and opportunities to increase the potential for successful outcomes, including completion of imposed sentences.
-Additionally, these programs allow individuals to remain in their local communities while they participate in home incarceration, electronic monitoring, drug testing, work release, and treatment.
-Counseling and rehabilitation services including mentoring and coaching, employment and job search assistance, and workforce development training.
+Community Corrections Grant Programs offer additional resources and opportunities to increase the potential for successful outcomes.
+Additionally, these programs allow individuals to remain in their local communities while they participate in home incarceration, electronic monitoring, drug testing, work release, evidence-based programming, and treatment.
+In addition to counseling and rehabilitation services, programs may include mentoring and coaching, employment and job search assistance, and workforce development training.
 These options can help reduce recidivism and break the cycle of repeated incarcerations.

 Grant award amounts vary depending on the scope of the programs and budget availability.
-Programs are funded on a fiscal year July 1 - June 30 cycle.
+Programs are funded on a state fiscal year July 1 - June 30 cycle.

-Grant recipients must acknowledge and understand that subsequent funding past the fiscal year grant cycle is not assured.
+Grant recipients must acknowledge that subsequent funding past the fiscal year grant cycle is not assured.